-Page 16 of 56
+Page 14 of 55

-- (b) to the chief financial officer or the senior manager responsible for the relevant bid, in the case of an award by - (i) a manager referred to in subparagraph (2)(c)(iii) of this policy; or - (ii) a bid adjudication committee of which the chief financial officer or a head of department is not a member. - 5 Subparagraphs (3) and (4) of this policy do not apply to procurements out of petty cash. - This paragraph may not be interpreted as permitting an official to whom the power to make final awards has been sub-delegated, to make a final award in a competitive bidding process providing for in paragraph 19 otherwise than through the committee system provided for in paragraph 26 of this policy. - No supply chain management decision-making powers may be delegated to an advisor or consultant.
+- (iii) a bid adjudication committee of which the chief financial officer or a head of department is a member; or - (b) to the chief financial officer or the senior manager responsible for the relevant bid, in the case of an award by - (i) a manager referred to in subparagraph (2)(c)(iii) of this policy; or - (ii) a bid adjudication committee of which the chief financial officer or a head of department is not a member. - 5 Subparagraphs (3) and (4) of this policy do not apply to procurements out of petty cash. - This paragraph may not be interpreted as permitting an official to whom the power to make final awards has been sub-delegated, to make a final award in a competitive bidding process providing for in paragraph 19 otherwise than through the committee system provided for in paragraph 26 of this policy. - 7 No supply chain management decision-making powers may be delegated to an advisor or consultant.